JetBrains/writerside-project-templates/Writerside/topics/Convert-Markdown-to-XML.md

 |      |             |         |

-If you want to make the table more complex and split or merge cells, you can convert it into XML.
+If you want to make the table more complex, split or merge cells, you can convert it to XML.
-Place the caret anywhere in the table, press <shortcut key="ShowIntentionActions"/> and choose <ui-path>Convert Markdown table to XML format</ui-path>:
+Place the caret anywhere in the table, press <shortcut key="ShowIntentionActions"/>, and select <control>Convert Markdown table to XML format</ui-path>.

 ```xml
 <table>